metacpan/metacpan-cpan-extracted/distros/T/Text-ANSI-Fold/README.md

     my @list = $fold->text("1223334444")->chops(width => [ 1, 2, 3 ]);
     # return ("1", "22", "333") and keep "4444"

+If the width value is 0, it returns empty string.

+Negative width value takes all the rest of holded string in **retrieve** and **chops** method.

 # OPTIONS

 Option parameter can be specified as name-value list for **ansi\_fold**